How is camp moving forward

 Will Ness Lake Bible Camp consider running any day camp or family camp options?

 Not at this point.
 While this is a consideration, a day camp program is strongly tied to our summer programming staff.
 The safety of our staff and guests is our #1 priority and in order to maintain safe physical distancing while running these programs we felt would be problematic.
 As a result, at this point we will not be offering any day camp options.

 If Ness Lake Bible Camp is not running programs, can we come up and visit, or stay with our family?

 Yes.
 We are currently open for rentals with a capacity of 50 people per group.
 Our food service and all of our normal accomodations are available to rent.
-If you are interested in bringing a small group to camp for a retreat or gathering in late summer or fall, please contact Jared, our Guest Services Manager, who can help as details become available: email@example.com
+If you are interested in bringing a small group to camp for a retreat or gathering in late summer or fall, please contact Jared, our Guest Services Manager, who can help as details become available: firstname.lastname@example.org

 What about next year?
 Will Ness Lake Bible Camp be running summer programs in 2021?

 Yes, we are hoping and planning to run summer camps in 2021.
 While it looks like COVID-19 will change the nature of gatherings for some time, we are confident that we will find creative ways to provide safe camping opportunities for groups and summer camps in the “new normal” that we will all experience.

 What will Ness Lake Bible Camp be doing instead this summer?